JustinMountain/personal-blog/projects/running-ansible-in-my-homelab.md

 Here, the first tasks takes the contents of the target's `authorized_keys` file and the second decodes the base64-encoded content of this file.

-Now we can use the `authorized_keys_decoded` variable to create `when` conditions in our playbook.
-By adding the `when: "'ansible' not in authorized_keys_decoded"` clause to the end of each of the three original tasks in `ssh-key-setup.yml` (now tasks 3-5).
-Running this playbook now will first check the contents of the target's `authorized_keys` file and then only copy the ansible public key from the control node to the target only if it is not already present.
+Now we can use the `authorized_keys_decoded` variable to create `when` conditions in the playbook.
+For example, by adding the `when: "'ansible' not in authorized_keys_decoded"` clause to the end of each of the three original tasks in `ssh-key-setup.yml` (now tasks 3-5).
+Running this playbook will now first check the contents of the target's `authorized_keys` file and then copy the ansible public key from the control node to the target only if it is not already present on the remote server.

-**Picture of the completed file?**

 ### 🀚 Introduction to Idempotency

-Up to now, we have been using Ansible to make actions (or not) depending on the existence/contents of a file.
-Through Ansible, we can leverage idempotency, which I like to think of as declarative state.
-With idempotency, we can not only have Ansible follow through with conditional actions, but we can tell Ansible what we want the desired state of our server to be.
-In other words, we can tell Ansible that we want a certain package to be present and Ansible will only act if necessary.
+Up to now, I have been using Ansible to perform actions (or not) depending on the existence/contents of a file.
+Through Ansible, I can also leverage idempotency, which I like to think of as declarative state.
+With idempotency, I can not only have Ansible follow through with conditional actions, but I can also tell Ansible what I want the desired state of my server to be.
+In other words, I can tell Ansible that I want a certain package to be present and Ansible will only act if necessary.

 On my Proxmox virtual machines, I like to make sure the the QEMU Guest Agent package is installed, so I have a playbook called `qemu-guest-agent.yml` to manage exactly that: